 Timing is important and it must go down near the time that seeds will germinate.
 After application, irrigate the corn gluten and allow a drying period.
 This is critical for effectiveness because it must absorb the surface moisture.
 In wet climates, such as the north western U.S., corn gluten meal may not be as effective.
 A second application can be made in the fall.

 Keep in mind, with corn being used as fuel for vehicles, corn gluten meal is rising in cost.
 Shop for the best price.

 Learn From the Mistakes of Others: Spraying your lawn with a a non-selective herbicide such as Round-up, etc is not an effective crabgrass control.
-Although it will kill all the grass and weeds it touches, the following year you will have only crabgrass and other broadleaf and grassy weeds that start from seed.
+It doesn't harm the seeds in the soil.
+Although it will kill all the grass and weeds it touches, the following year you will still have the problem with crabgrass and other broadleaf and grassy weeds that start from seed.

 For lawns containing 50% or more weeds with thin or very little grass, a non-selective herbicide can be used if you plan on seeding or sodding soon after.
 Don't wait too long to renovate or the weeds will become established and you will have to do it again.
 Each grass type has a preferred time of year when it should be planted.